luapower/luapower.github.io/index.md

 ![](luapower.png)

-  * Lua libraries and bindings with demos, documentation and separate github repos
+  * portable LuaJIT binary & source distribution with demos, documentation, and separate github projects
-  * C libraries with sources, binaries and build scripts for Windows and Linux
+  * Lua and C libraries with sources, binaries and build scripts for Windows and Linux
-  * LuaJIT executable
   * everything free

 <div class="pd-logo"></div>